ali-mansi-dev82/PonezFrontV1/README.md

 ## Technology

-- Ponez is a mern application
+- Ponez is a MERN application
 - Use of React for Frontend Technology
 - Use of Node and Express.js for Backend Technology
 - Use of Monogo for DataBase Technology